Obvious Manipulations in Matching without and with Contracts: Introduction

 \section{Introduction}

-In the two-sided many-to-one matching model with contracts, there is a bilateral market whose disjoint sides are typically referred to as doctors and hospitals.
-Each contract refers to a doctor-hospital pair, although there may exist two or more contracts involving the same agents under different contractual conditions.
-The classical matching models (without contracts) can be addressed as special cases where there exists at most one contract involving each pair of agents.
-The problem consists of assigning agents from one side of the market to agents on the opposite side, through some contracts.
-In the many-to-one model, each doctor is allowed to sign one contract at most, whereas hospitals can sign multiple contracts.
-A set of contracts that contains at most one contract involving a doctor is called \textit{\ allocation} and is a possible outcome of the matching problem.
-All the agents have preferences defined over the set of contracts involving them in some allocation.
-A \textit{matching rule }is a function that, for each preference profile declared by the agents, selects an allocation.
-Since two agents wishing to sign an existing contract are free to do it, and also the agents can unilaterally terminate previous contracts if they find it convenient, there are outcomes that are unstable.
-We will consider \textit{stable allocations}, i.e., outcomes that are sustainable over time, supposing the market remains unchanged. \cite{hatfield2005matching} proved that if all hospitals have \textit{substitutable} preferences,\footnote{Substitutability is a basic condition, widely used in matching literature, and means that the hospitals do not consider the contracts as complementary among themselves.} then the set of stable allocations is a nonempty lattice whose maximum and minimum elements can be obtained through a generalization of the deferred acceptance algorithm introduced by \cite{gale1962college}.
-As in models without contracts, these extreme points correspond to the unanimously most preferred stable allocation for the doctors (doctor-optimal stable allocation), and the unanimously most preferred stable allocation for the hospitals (hospital-optimal stable allocation)
+A two-sided matching model with contracts involves a market composed of two distinct groups, typically referred to as doctors and hospitals.
+Each contract represents an agreement between a specific doctor and a specific hospital, and multiple contracts may exist between the same agents under different terms.
+The problem consists of assigning doctors to hospitals through contracts.
+Classical matching models (without contracts) can be seen as simplified cases where only one contract per doctor-hospital pair is possible.
+In many-to-one models, doctors can sign only one contract, while hospitals can sign multiple contracts.
+A set of contracts containing at most one contract per doctor is called an allocation and represents a potential outcome of the matching problem.
+All agents have preferences defined over allocations consisting of contracts that involve them.
+Two agents wishing to enter into an existing contract can do so freely, and they may also unilaterally terminate previous contracts if advantageous.
+An allocation is stable if no doctor-hospital pair desires to sign a contract outside the allocation, and no agent wishes to discard contracts already in it. \cite{hatfield2005matching} proved that if all hospitals have substitutable preferences,\footnote{Substitutability is a widely used condition in matching literature, meaning that hospitals do not consider contracts as complementary among themselves.} the set of stable allocations is nonempty.
+Furthermore, the most preferred stable allocations for each side of the market can be determined using generalizations of the Deferred Acceptance (DA) algorithms introduced by \cite{gale1962college}.